sahahn/parc_scaling/docs/index.md

 The below figure plots performance, as represented by [mean relative ranking](./results_intro#mean-rank) between all 220 parcellations, against the number of parcels / size in each parcellation.
-Results are further colored by type of parcellation and a log10-log10 inset of the same plot provided.
+Results are further colored by type of parcellation and a log10-log10 inset of the same plot is provided.
 It may be useful to also review [Intro to Results](./results_intro.html) first, which provides a gentle introduction to the format plotted below.

 [![Base Results](https://raw.githubusercontent.com/sahahn/Parcs_Project/master/analyze/Figures/Figure2.png)](./interactive1.html)